-Final Tip - If you are buying gift items like watches or electronic goods early, be aware that any 'guarantees' will run from the day of purchase.
+Note: If you are buying gift items like watches or electronic goods early, be aware that any 'guarantees' will run from the day of purchase.
 So if you buy someone a watch with a year's guarantee in April, by December the warranty won't have long to run.
-My suggestion - ensure the warranty or guarantee runs for at least 2 years!
+My suggestion: ensure the warranty or guarantee runs for at least 2 years!

-I know people who give plants for Christmas and if you're green fingered, you might want to grow your own plants, pot them up in pretty and inexpensive containers, wrap a big bow around the pot and, hey presto - a VERY special gift!
+I know people who give plants for Christmas; if you're green fingered, you might want to grow your own plants, pot them up in pretty and inexpensive containers, wrap a big bow around the pot, and hey presto—a very special gift!

-Please note - I'm horticulturally challenged and have no garden to speak of, so if YOU decide to try this and it works, please let me know!
+Note: I'm horticulturally challenged and have no garden to speak of, so if you decide to try this and it works, please let me know!

 Save Wrapping Paper

 How many times have you received a gift and just ripped off the gorgeous paper and bow which someone (or a store clerk) spent hours wrapping with love?
 How many times have you bought really expensive paper and bows only to throw them out with the rubbish on Christmas evening?

 Have you ever thought about saving some of the larger sheets of paper, and 'recycling' them?

 This does mean you can't just rip away with abandon, but have to carefully unstick the paper and then fold neatly.
 But especially for those smaller gifts next year, so long as the paper doesn't obviously look like it's been ripped off another present and doesn't have someone else's name on it, this can be a solution to excessive purchases of expensive wrapping paper.